joedougherty/sqlite3_concurrent_writes_test_suite/README.md

-## Simultating concurrent writes to sqlite3 with multiprocessing and pytest ##
+## Simulating concurrent writes to sqlite3 with multiprocessing and pytest ##

 I have a frequently-called process that I would like to record some metrics about.
 I've decided that the process will report its metrics once it has completed its main tasks.